Kshitij-Kumar123/Kshitij-Kumar123/README.md

 - 😄 Pronouns: ...
 -->

-- Incoming 2A Computer Engineering student in the University of Waterloo.
+- 2A Computer Engineering student @ University of Waterloo.
-- Worked with folks @Heka-Health.
-Check them out here: https://dev.heka.ca/
-- Currently working @Manorlead.
 - Aspiring full stack developer with an interest in learning more about backend technologies.
 - Open to any opportunities that may pop up and to learn any new things!

 ### Skills
-- Languages: Javascript, HTML/CSS/SCSS, C++, Python, SQL
+- Languages: Javascript/Typescript, Java, HTML/CSS/SCSS, C++, Python, SQL
 - Tools and Technologies: React.js,
+Spring Boot,
 PostgreSQL,
 Stripe,
 SQLite,